Buy Now Pay Later Ecommerce Stores

 For the retailer, it costs around 2.2% commission for every purchase to use Klarna.
 The vendor receives the full product price, minus this 2.2% commission, almost as soon as the transaction is made and not after 6 weeks.

 Klarna is compatible with many eCommerce platforms, like Magento, BigCommerce, Shopify Plus and Salesforce CC.
-It is not yet possible to use the Klarna app for in-store purchases in Australia, but it is available in other countries.
+The Klarna app can be used for in-store purchases in some, but not all, countries.

 Zip Pay runs a soft credit check to see if shoppers are eligible to use its service.
 Zip doesn’t charge customers any interest on their loans.

 Zip Pay works a bit differently from Afterpay and Klarna.
-Instead of a set number of instalments over a specific number of months, Zip users repay 40AUD per month on the last day of each month until the product price is paid off, or less if the total price is under 40AUD.
-Zip also charges users 6AUD per month to keep their account open, but this fee is waived if all the payments are met on time.
+Instead of a set number of installments over a specific number of months, Zip users repay a certain set amount per month on the last day of each month until the product price is paid off, or less if the total price is under the minimum.
+Zip also charges users a base fee every month to keep their account open, but this fee is waived if all the payments are met on time.

-For the retailer, it costs around 4% commission and possibly between 15 and 30 Australian cents plus 10% GST for every purchase to use Zip Pay.
-The pricing plans for merchants to offer Zip are all customised depending on the interest-free plans you offer your customers, so there is no flat rate charge for every vendor.
+For the retailer, it costs around 4% commission and possibly a few cents or pennies plus sales tax for every purchase to use Zip Pay.
+The pricing plans for merchants to offer Zip are all customized depending on the interest-free plans you offer your customers, so there is no flat rate charge for every vendor.
 The vendor receives the full product price, minus this 4% commission, within 24 hours of the transaction being made and not after the buyer completes their payment plan.

-Zip Money is a separate Zip product for purchases over 1000AUD that works differently from Zip Pay.
+Zip Money is a separate Zip product for large purchases that works differently from Zip Pay.

 Zip Pay is compatible with many eCommerce platforms, like Magento, BigCommerce, Shopify Plus and Salesforce CC.
 It is also possible to use the Zip app for in-store purchases.